 There are also a number of other important pieces of estate planning to consider depending upon your individual needs and preferences.

-- Charitable giving strategies: Some investors may want to incorporate charitable giving into their estate plan, to create their legacy through philanthropic efforts.
-We can help realize your intentions, provide you options for funding these goals, and work closely with you and your family, your attorneys, and other advisors to ensure your objectives are being met in a tax-efficient manner, in your best interest, and with minimal effort on your part.
+Some investors may want to incorporate charitable giving into their estate plan, to create their legacy through philanthropic efforts.
+We can help realize your intentions, provide you options for funding these goals, and work closely with you and your family, your attorneys, and other advisors to ensure your objectives are being pursued in a tax-efficient manner, in your best interest, and with minimal effort on your part.